Powerlearnproject/se-day1-assignment-Ridwaansan/README.md

 Key Role: They act as the bridge between the technical team and stakeholders, ensuring that the project stays on track.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+**Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-Integrated Development Environments (IDEs):
+Integrated Development Environments (IDEs):**
-Importance: IDEs provide a comprehensive environment with tools like code editors, debuggers, and compilers, making it easier for developers to write, test, and debug code.
+**Importance:** IDEs provide a comprehensive environment with tools like code editors, debuggers, and compilers, making it easier for developers to write, test, and debug code.
-Examples: Visual Studio Code, IntelliJ IDEA, Eclipse.
+**Examples:** Visual Studio Code, IntelliJ IDEA, Eclipse.

-Version Control Systems (VCS):
+**Version Control Systems (VCS):**
-Importance: VCS allows teams to track changes to the codebase, collaborate on code, and manage different versions of the software.
+**Importance**: VCS allows teams to track changes to the codebase, collaborate on code, and manage different versions of the software.
 It helps prevent conflicts and ensures that previous versions can be restored if needed.
-Examples: Git (with GitHub), Subversion (SVN), Mercurial.
+**Examples:** Git (with GitHub), Subversion (SVN), Mercurial.

-What are some common challenges faced by software engineers?
+**What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
-Common Challenges:
+Common Challenges:**
 1. Managing Changing Requirements:
 Strategy: Adopt Agile practices to accommodate changes iteratively.
 2. Dealing with Technical Debt: